flora515/sarcasm-project-report/README.md

 The pretrained RoBERTa (for sequence classification) model served as our base model for the fine-tuning on sarcasm detection.
 We enabled Mixed-precision training (using 16-bit fp) to reduce memory consumption and speed up the training time.
 This was crucial for efficiently fine-tuning RoBERTa on the available computational resources.
 We added a weight decay parameter of 0.01 to reduce the likelihood of overfitting to noise in the training data.
 We specified a relatively small learning rate of 1e-5 which ensured that the pre-trained weights were adjusted incrementally to adapt to the sarcasm detection task.
 We found two epochs to be sufficient for convergence without significant overfitting on the validation set.

-As a benchmark for our fine-tuned model's performance, we used the evaluation metrics of a logistic regression model that was trained on the same data.
+As a baseline for our fine-tuned model's performance, we used the evaluation metrics of a logistic regression model that was trained on the same data.
 This model was trained within the [Open Machine Learning Course](https://mlcourse.ai/book/index.html) by Yury Kashnitsky and can be found in [this Kaggle notebook](https://www.kaggle.com/code/kashnitsky/a4-demo-sarcasm-detection-with-logit).

 #### Preprocessing for Sarcasm Detection